 Interest rate risk arises as the fair value of future cash flows from a financial instrument can fluctuate because of changes in market interest rates.
 Leisureworld is exposed to interest rate risk arising from fluctuations in interest rates in connection with its interest rate swap contracts.
-This is referring to the interest rate swap contract that was purchased as part of the LSCLP acquisition and related to a hedge on anticipated borrowings for a transaction that did not occur.
-The Company also entered into a new interest rate swap contract associated with the Bridge Loan used to finance the acquisition of the two retirement properties in Kingston and Kanata, to effectively fix the interest rate at 4.045%.
+An interest rate swap contract was purchased as part of the LSCLP acquisition and related to a hedge on anticipated borrowings for a transaction that did not occur.
+Leisureworld is also subject to interest rate risk on variable rate debt issued as a part of the acquisition of the Royale properties.
+The floating interest rate on the debt is offset by an interest rate swap contract.
+Leisureworld has not adopted hedge accounting for the interest rate swap contracts.
 Interest rates, maturities and security affecting the interest and credit risk of Leisureworld's financial assets and liabilities have been disclosed in the Notes to the Interim Consolidated Financial Statements.